ZaeriVi/UP-ECE-Academic-Tracker/README.md

 ## Curriculum

-Built against the official **BS Computer Engineering curriculum of UP Diliman**, including all core, required, and elective courses with accurate prerequisite and corequisite chains.
+Built against the official **BS Electronics Engineering curriculum of UP Diliman**, including all core, required, and elective courses with accurate prerequisite and corequisite chains.

 ---